How Kiron works

 - Get your Bachelor’s degree from that university

 The Kiron online phase and the university offline phase of your studies have different requirements.

 To get a Bachelor’s degree you need to apply and get accepted at an official (partner) university.
 Being a Kiron student does not guarantee a successful admission.

 Requirements for starting your ONLINE studies with Kiron:

 - A document which proves that you are a refugee

-- Regular access to internet and computer / tablet
+- Regular access to a computer / tablet (highly recommended)

 - English language skills (minimum B1)

 Requirements for starting your OFFLINE studies at a (partner) university:

 - Each (partner) university has local requirements.
 Please inform yourself about local requirements before your application.